precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-gradient-data.md

     bool          rowsFirst = false );
 ```

-* `isDataGradientRequired` returns a boolean, indicates if the data corresponding to the ID `dataID` requires additional gradient data.
+* `isGradientDataRequired` returns a boolean, indicates if the data corresponding to the ID `dataID` requires additional gradient data.
 * `writeScalarGradientData` writes gradient data corresponding to scalar data values, i.e., a vector containing the spatial derivative of a scalar quantity in each space dimension.
 * `ẁriteBlockScalarGradintData` writes multiple scalar gradient data at once (analogue to `writeBlockScalarData`).
 * `writeVectorGradientData` writes gradient data corresponding to vector-valued data, i.e, a Jacobian matrix.
 The matrix is passed as a 1D-array.
 The parameter `rowsFirst` allows to select whether the 1D-array contains the data column-wise or row-wise.